This Is How the Wind Shifts: Reception

-This Is How The Wind Shifts was met with critical acclaim.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 82, based on four reviews, which indicates ‘universal acclaim’.
+This Is How the Wind Shifts was met with critical acclaim.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 82, based on four reviews, which indicates 'universal acclaim'.

-In their staff review Sputnik Music said the album was “one of the most passionate and ambitious albums the band has released in years” and that “Silverstein has managed to release yet another solid album that has rightfully earned its place alongside the band’s best work“.
-Alternative Press gave the album 4.5 out of 5 stars and said “the end result is Silverstein's career-best work and one of the best albums of the year thus far”.
+In their staff review Sputnikmusic said the album was "one of the most passionate and ambitious albums the band has released in years" and that "Silverstein has managed to release yet another solid album that has rightfully earned its place alongside the band's best work".
+Alternative Press gave the album 4.5 out of 5 stars and said "the end result is Silverstein's career-best work and one of the best albums of the year thus far".

 The album had charted on several charts in the U.S.: number 59 on the Billboard 200 chart, number 14 on the Alternative Albums chart, number 3 on the Hard Rock Albums chart, number 12 on the Independent Albums chart, and number 18 on the Rock Albums chart.